A Fractured Leghorn: Plot

 Back at the pond, the cat forces the worm at gunpoint to act as bait for the fishes.
 As he is about to go fishing, Foghorn emerges from the pond, interjecting once again.
 In other rambled confrontation, Foghorn concludes that in an effort to not be "hoggish", he convinces the cat to divide the worm with an axe.
 He draws a line over a tree stump to signal the bisection, but the worm scrunches himself in both sides, confusing Foghorn over his and the cats "missing halves."
 The cat tries to point this out to him, but Foghorn instead questions whether the worm was there at all as due to "mathematics" and "figures", letting the worm escape once again.
 Finally having enough of Foghorn's tangents and being pushed around, the cat yells at the rooster to shut up and hits him in the head with a small trash can before storming off smiling.

 Forgetting about the worm, Foghorn says to the audience: "OK, I'll shut up" before explaining that he isn't one of those annoying people who "always just have to keep their mouths flapping" and that he was properly raised, including how every time his father told him to shut up, to which he followed.
 As the cartoon begin to iris-out, how one time he nearly starved to death.
 But right as the circle is the size of his own head, Foghorn pulls it apart and screams, "WOULDN'T TELL HIM I WAS HUNGRY!" before it closes.

+Home media

+This short is available on the Looney Tunes Collector's Choice: Volume 1 Blu-ray.